-Workday is the applicant tracking system behind roughly 60% of Fortune 500 companies and more than 11,000 enterprises worldwide, according to Workday's own 2025 investor materials.
+Workday serves more than 10,500 organizations globally, including over 50% of the Fortune 500 and roughly 30% of the Global 2000, according to Workday's FY25 earnings and 2025 newsroom disclosures.
 If you have ever uploaded a resume only to find every field in the application form auto-filled with scrambled text, truncated job titles, or education dates attached to the wrong school, you have met the Workday parser.
 Unlike most ATS platforms, Workday does not just scan a resume into a searchable document.
-It extracts structured data and pre-populates a candidate profile, and whatever comes out of that parse is what the recruiter sees first.
-This guide covers what Workday's parser actually reads, the specific formatting patterns that break it, and how to structure a resume so the profile you submit is the one the recruiter reviews.
+It extracts structured data, pre-populates a candidate profile, and (as of September 2024) feeds that profile through Illuminate AI for semantic matching.
+Whatever comes out of that pipeline is what the recruiter sees first.
+This guide covers what Workday's parser actually reads in 2026, how Illuminate AI and Skills Cloud changed the game, the specific formatting patterns that break ingestion, and how to structure a resume so the profile you submit is the one the recruiter reviews.

 How the Workday Parser Actually Works